jameshughes89/cs102/src/site/lab9.rst

 =====

 1. Write a recursive ``treeDepth`` method to calculate the depth of the tree
-    * Be sure to remember the definition of the height of a tree
+    * :ref:`Be sure to remember the definition of the height of a tree <label-topic21-properties>`
     * Check out ``Math.max``

 .. code-block:: java